ROCm/rocWMMA/CONTRIBUTING.md

 - Library code should use C++17.
 - Our minimum supported compiler is hipcc 4.4.
 - Avoid CamelCase.
-    * This rule applies specifically to publicly visible APIs, but is also encouraged (not mandated) for internal code
+    * This rule applies specifically to publicly visible APIs, but is also encouraged (not mandated) for internal code.
+    * If you are unsure, inspect surrounding code for consistency and don't be afraid to pose questions for clarification on the PRs.

 ### Philosophy ###

 -  [P.2](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rp-Cplusplus)
-   Write in ISO Standard C++14 (especially to support Windows, Linux and MacOS platforms)
+   Write in ISO Standard C++17 (especially to support Windows, Linux and MacOS platforms)
 -  [P.5](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rp-compile-time)
    Prefer compile-time checking to run-time checking